AnanyaBal/CNNs_for_Cytology_Image_Classification/README.md

 # CNN Image Classifier

+This repository contains code for the various CNNs I applied to classify Breast Fine Needle Aspiration Cytology images for my final year capstone research project.

-This ongoing project is aimed at classifying malignant and benign FNAC samples from breast tissues.
+This project was aimed at identifying malignant and benign FNAC lesions in breast tissues.
-The study is being conducted for samples in two stains H&E and Giemsa and for images take at two resolutions 10x and 40x.
+The study was conducted for samples in two stains H&E and Giemsa and for images take at two resolutions 10x and 40x.

+Kindly refer www.github.io/ananyabal for more info.